Babies do not need to be expensive.

 For your body, it is usually about a week to 10 days after birth things ease up for me and other mums have said similar.

-What Baby Furniture do we have?
+What Baby Furniture Is Essential?

-Our set up is simple.
-We have a cot with a mattress, mattress cover and two sheet sets.
+A cot with a mattress, mattress cover and two sheet sets.

 Fed Is Best